Tax Rates

 Summit Rock Assessment

 In addition to assessed property taxes, lots located in Summit Rock are subject to an assessment on the property to pay for capital improvements within the area in lieu of impact fees.
 Each lot when sold is subject to an assessment of $42,000 ($30,000 if the lot was sold before January 1, 2013) to be paid upon purchase in one lump sum amount, or through installments of $2,800 for fifteen years.
 These payment installments are added to the yearly tax bill as the City reports payments due to the County Assessor's Office each year.
-A listing of current lots showing recent previous payments as well as future payments due can be found by clicking here.
-This list will be updated yearly with the help of the Llano County Central Appraisal District information to add newly sold lots and track the assessment for each property through the duration of the payments.
+If you have a question on a property’s assessment, please call Alexus Montalvo at Municap at 469-608-2392.

 Sales Tax